Over 50% of Religious Education GCSE results this year were 9 or 8, whilst 74% of students received the top grades of 9-7.

 Form III to Upper IV (Key Stage 3)

-We continue to deliver the Religious Education Curriculum Directory (RECD) through the use of the ‘People of God’ scheme of work.
+We continue to deliver the Religious Education Curriculum Directory (RECD) through a scheme of work developed by the department based on ‘The Way, the Truth and the Life’ programme.
 We find this enables the girls to develop a deeper understanding of the historical and theological issues studied.

 Lower V to Upper V (Key Stage 4)

 As part of the core curriculum at St Augustine’s Priory, every girl studies GCSE Religious Studies.
 We begin teaching the course in the Lent term of Upper IV (Year 9).

 The GCSE course we study is the new AQA B specification.